brand life cycle

 Introduction Stage

-Low sales and high marketing expenses characterized the introduction stage of Pulse Candy.
-The company invested heavily in advertising and promotions to create awareness for the brand.
-Pulse Candy was also distributed through a limited number of outlets.
+Low sales and high marketing expenses characterized Pulse Candy’s introduction stage.
+The company invested heavily in advertising and promotions to create awareness for the brand, and It was also distributed through a limited number of outlets.

 There were also some marketing challenges because no brand has been able to break the tradition of flavor over brand, wherein customers ask for “orange, mango or mint wali” candy.
-The sugar candy segment is a difficult business since the unit price is low, one has to sell large volumes.
+The sugar candy segment is a tricky business since the unit price is low; one has to sell large volumes.

-At the time when Pulse was launched, 86 % of the industry was at Rs 0.5 for a candy weighing anywhere between 22.5 grams.
-The DS Group decided to go with Rs 1 instead and to justify the price, the weight was increased to 4 grams.
-Because of this strategy, Pulse becomes an innovative value-added candy.
+When Pulse was launched, 86 % of the industry was at Rs 0.5 for a candy weighing anywhere between 22.5 grams.
+The DS Group decided to go with Rs 1 instead, and to justify the price, and the weight was increased to 4 grams.
+Because of this strategy, Pulse has become an innovative value-added candy.

 Growth Stage

 Pulse Candy quickly gained popularity among consumers due to its unique taste and flavor.
-The candy’s popularity was also fueled by word-of-mouth marketing.
+Word-of-mouth marketing fueled the candy’s popularity.
 Sales of Pulse Candy began to grow rapidly, and the candy became a major contributor to the DS Group’s revenue.

 Pulse Candy Growth Stage